 performs at care homes, parties, charity events

 and other functions.
-Venues over the years have included St Paul's Church Hall, Pelsall Community Centre, Sandwell Cardiac Club and Charlemont Social Club.
+Venues over the years have included Manor House Care Home, Pelsall Community Centre, Sandwell Cardiac Club, Pigeons Parlour and Charlemont Social Club.

-performing where he can - any types of show to get his name around (venues, clubs, libraries,
+Tom is currently performing where he can - any types of show to get his name around (venues, clubs,

 libraries, churches and parties), plus singing and learning new material for future events.